Blog

 In this exploration, we delve into the core of freight audits, understanding why they are indispensable for businesses navigating the complexities of shipping logistics, so let’s get right in!

-What is a freight audit?
+What is a Freight Audit?

+A freight audit serves as a checkpoint that ensures accuracy and transparency in financial transactions related to transportation.
 Essentially, it involves a systematic examination of freight bills, invoices, and associated documents to validate charges and identify discrepancies.

 The role of a freight audit extends far beyond a routine check.
 It is crucial for the seamless operation of shipping and receiving goods.